 Sand vs. DE Filters

-When choosing between a sand or a DE filter, you should take into consideration your budget, the amount of time you have to put into maintenance, and the cleaning power you will need depending on usage and location.
+When choosing between a sand or a DE filter, you should consider your budget, the time you have to put into maintenance, and the cleaning power you will need depending on usage and location.

-Water flows into the tank of a sand filter and is then pushed down through the sand.
+Water flows into a pool sand filter tank and is pushed down through the sand.
 As the water moves through the sand, the filter purifies it before releasing it back into the pool.
 Sand filters excel at catching large dirt and debris, but may not capture all of the smaller particles that pass through the filter.

 Sand filters were the first to filter pool water and are still the most commonly used today.
 DIY pool maintenance is straightforward with a sand filter, and pool-grade sand is inexpensive to purchase and replace.